MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Updatable_Help.md

 ## PERMISSIONS FOR UPDATABLE HELP

-To update help for the modules in the \$pshome\\Modules directory, you must be member of the Administrators group on the computer.
+To update help for the modules in the directory `$pshome/Modules`, you must be member of the Administrators group on the computer.

 If you are not a member of the Administrators group, you cannot update help for these modules; but if you have Internet access, you can view help online in the TechNet Library.

-Updating help for modules in the directory `\$home\Documents\PowerShell\Modules` or modules in other subdirectories of the \$home directory do not require special permissions.
+Updating help for modules in the directory `$home/Documents/PowerShell/Modules` or modules in other subdirectories of the `$home` directory do not require special permissions.

 The Update-Help and Save-Help cmdlets have a UseDefaultCredentials parameter